Jack Lisowski: 2011/2012 season

 Lisowski had a very good season in the Players Tour Championship series of tournaments in the 2011/2012 season.
-He reached the quarter-finals of Event 6 and Event 9 and went one better in Event 5, where he was knocked out in the last 4 by his compatriot and eventual winner, Andrew Higginson.
+He reached the quarter-finals of Event 6 and Event 9, and the semi-finals in Event 5, where he was knocked out by his compatriot and eventual winner, Andrew Higginson.
 The results ensured he finished 24th in the Order of Merit and therefore claimed the final spot for the 2012 Finals.
 He beat Barry Hawkins 4–3 to reach the last 16 of a ranking event for the first time in the Finals, before losing 1–4 to Neil Robertson.

 Lisowski also qualified for the Shanghai Masters with wins over David Grace, Mike Dunn and Marco Fu, before defeating amateur Rouzi Maimaiti in the wildcard round.
 He played Jamie Cope in the round and was beaten 3–5.
-He only won one more match in his attempts to qualify for the remaining six ranking events and finished the season ranked world number 40.
+He only won one more match in his attempts to qualify for the remaining six ranking events, and finished the season ranked world number 40.